capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Answer quality must be indicated/viewable to the user using 5 stars and the amount they're filled.

   * User(s) must only be able to move on to the next question after they submit a "valid" answer.
 Invalid answers must not allow user(s) to continue to the next questions of the quest.

+  * Answers which are not at least 50% correct are marked invalid by GPT.

+  * Answers which are at least 50% correct are marked valid by GPT.

 * Game timer reaching 0 must produce a defeat result unless the dragon's/enemy's health bar reaches 0 by that time (context: all questions have not been correctly answered yet).